Florida Reef: Threats to the reefs

-Nearly 25% of all ocean life thrives on coral reefs, making these fragile habitats a necessity to ocean ecosystems.
-Plant and animal life on coral reefs are quickly being destroyed due to pollution, overfishing, and climate change.
+Coral reefs are among the most biologically diverse ecosystems on the planet, supporting approximately 4,000 species of fish and 800 species of hard coral per unit area, more than any other marine habitat.
+Their ongoing global decline affects ecological balance, as well as the social, cultural, and economic health of human communities.
+In Florida, coral reefs face several stressors, including overfishing, disease, rapid coastal development, and climate change.
+As of the late 2010s, scientists with the National Oceanic and Atmospheric Administration (NOAA) estimated that only about 2% of Florida's original coral cover remained, following decades of cumulative stress from pollution, overfishing, disease, and climate change.
 Animals known as polyps, which create the fundamental structure of a reef, die from ingesting tiny bits of trash floating throughout the ocean called microplastics.
 Overfishing is also threatening reef fish populations, which feed on the algae that will smother corals.
 Fluctuating ocean temperatures caused by global warming presents the largest threat to coral reefs.
 The sudden warming or cooling of the water stresses the corals, causing them to lose their nutrients and turn white, a process known as bleaching.
 With the destruction of these complex yet fragile ecosystems comes a wide range of global consequences such as extinction of marine species, endangerment to the fishing industries, and severe coastal erosion.

 In common with coral reefs throughout the Caribbean and the world, the Florida Reef exhibits some signs of stress and deterioration.
 Precht and Miller state that the numbers of Elkhorn and Staghorn corals (Acropora ssp.) are declining to an extent that is unprecedented in several thousand years.
 Between 1981 and 1986, Staghorn corals declined by 96% at Molasses Reef.
 Between 1983 and 2000 at Looe Key, Elkhorn corals declined by 93% and Staghorn corals by 98%.
 A joint reef monitoring program conducted by the United States Environmental Protection Agency, Florida Marine Research Institute and National Oceanic and Atmospheric Administration recorded a loss of 6% to 10% living corals at 40 sampling stations from 1996 to 2000.

-Elevated temperatures can damage coral reefs, causing coral bleaching.
-The first recorded bleaching incident on the Florida Reef was in 1973.
-Incidents of bleaching have become more frequent in recent decades, in correlation with a rise in sea surface temperatures.
-White band disease has also adversely affected corals on the Florida Reef.
-While hurricanes often can cause localized damage to Elkhorn and Staghorn corals, Precht and Miller state that the severe and widespread loss of those corals on the Florida Reef cannot be attributed to hurricane damage.
-Other possible causes of the losses of corals on the Florida Reef include epizootic diseases, eutrophication, predation, sedimentation, overfishing, ship groundings, anchor dragging, commercial lobster and crab traps moved by storms, pollution, development on the Keys, growing numbers of visitors to the Keys and the reefs and the growth of seaweed on the coral.
+Long-term monitoring of Florida's coral reefs has shown that stony coral recovery has been minimal in many regions, with some areas exhibiting no measurable regrowth for over 15 years due to repeated disturbances and chronic stressors.